 Youth Name: Date:

 DOB: ID:

 Youth and Case Manager Agreements:

 For Youth - I agree to:

-• ften as necessary to update my progress on this plan.
-I go 90 days without participating in a service.
+, y or as often as necessary to update my progress on this plan.
+I osed if I go 90 days without participating in a service.

-Let my Case Manager know of any problem interfere with completing the plan. ns which would cause changes to any activities or
+Let my Case Manager know of any interfere with completing the plan problems which would cause changes to any activities or i.

-Seek, accept, and maintain employment that at meets my planned goal(s) as stated above.
+Seek, accept, and maintain employ yment that meets my planned goal(s) as stated above.

-Contact my Case Manager when I become e job. employed and provide all necessary information pertaining to the
+Contact my Case Manager when I k job. become employed and provide all necessary information pertaining to the

-Stay in contact with my Case Manager for u and support meeting my goals. up to a year after exiting the program to maintain
+Stay in contact with my Case Mana and support meeting my goals. ager for up to a year after exiting the program to maintain

 For the Case Manager - I agree to:

-Assist with the appropriate career guidance e, training, and supportive services.
+Assist with the appropriate career guidance, training, and supportive services.

-Coordinate with other agencies and progra ms to help you obtain needed services.
+Coordinate with other agencies and d programs to help you obtain needed services.

-Monitor your participation and progress in the activities above.
+Monitor your participation and pro ogress in the activities above.

-Assist you in your search for employment.
+Assist you in your search for emplo pyment.

-Maintain contact with you for up to one year retention and career advancement purpose ar after you obtain employment for employment es.
+Maintain contact with you for up to retention and career advancement to one year after you obtain employment for employment t purposes.

 Youth Signature Case Manager Signature

 Date of 1 st Review Date of 1 st Review

 Youth Signature Case Manager Signature

 Date of 2 nd Review Date of 2 nd Review